 Principal, PS 39 Francis J. Murphy School, Staten Island, NY

-PS39 continues to create a win-win situation for their students and community.
-Their school motto, "Public School 39: A Bridge to Success," motivates academic achievement for the students, instills in them a sense of school pride, and motivates them to become lifelong achievers and contributors to their community.
+PS 39 continues to create a win-win situation for their students and community.
+Their school motto, "Public School 39: A Bridge to Success," promotes academic excellence in students, instills in them a sense of school pride, and motivates them to become lifelong achievers and contributors to their community.

 Silver Springs Elementary, Northville, MIMelissa Hunt

 Principal, Silver Springs Elementary, Northville, MI